-Minimum weekly commitment is five to six hours.
+Minimum weekly commitment is five hours.
 Our program consists of several different areas:

-- Weekly academic classes, which for freshmen (AFS 111/113) and sophomores (AFS 211/213) are 50-minute (one credit hour) classes on Wednesday or Thursday.
-Junior (AFS311/313) and Senior (AFS 411/413) classes are held Tuesdays, and are two and a half hours (three credit hours) long. - Leadership Laboratory, Thursdays is where we cover hands-on training to give cadets of all levels an opportunity to learn valuable leadership skills and apply what they've learned in class.
-Activities include impromptu speeches, group leadership problems, drill and marching, guest speakers, training activities, and other fun activities like sports or holiday parties.
-Leadership Lab is Thursday afternoons from 4:00-6:00pm. - Physical Training (PT), We have two sessions a week on Monday and Wednesday morning from 6:00 7:00am (Nutter Field House or Memorial Coliseum).
+- Weekly academic classes, which for freshmen (AFS 111/113) and sophomores (AFS 211/213) are 50-minute (one credit hour) classes on Tuesday or Thursday.
+Junior (AFS311/313) and Senior (AFS 411/413) classes are held Tuesdays and are two and a half hours (three credit hours) long. - Leadership Laboratory, Thursdays is where we cover hands-on training to give cadets of all levels an opportunity to learn valuable leadership skills and apply what they've learned in class.
+Activities include impromptu speeches, group leadership problems, drill and marching, guest speakers, training activities, and other fun activities like sports or holiday parties. - Physical Training (PT), We have two sessions a week.
 All cadets are required to attend both weekly PT sessions.
 These sessions typically include activities like pushup/sit-up pyramids, various runs, and other calisthenics.
 The idea is to get you ready for the physical fitness assessment, which includes a 1.5 mile run, pushups and sit-ups performed over a minute, and an abdominal circumference measurement.
 We also do some weight training and other activities. - You will also probably have some involvement in Cadet Wing activities at our Detachment, depending on where you are assigned within our cadet organization.
 Our Junior and Senior cadets run training operations and hold leadership positions to make that happen, while other cadets are assigned to them to help carry out our mission.
-This provides valuable learning opportunities for everyone, and gives everyone a chance to experience different elements of working in and running an organization before going on to active duty. - Finally, there are often voluntary opportunities to participate in other activities within Air Force ROTC, including the Hero's Day flag ceremony with UK football, marching in the Veteran's Day parade, volunteering with the community (Habitat for Humanity, local food kitchens) or participating in other fun activities if you have time available in your schedule.
+This provides valuable learning opportunities for everyone and gives everyone a chance to experience different elements of working in and running an organization before going on to active duty. - Finally, there are often voluntary opportunities to participate in other activities within Air Force ROTC, including the Hero's Day flag ceremony with UK football, marching in the Veteran's Day parade, volunteering with the community (Habitat for Humanity, local food kitchens) or participating in other fun activities if you have time available in your schedule.